 I have been passionate about painting and the beauty of the world around us from early childhood.

 When I became an electrical engineer after studying at Aachen University and the Imperial College London I continued to paint and perfect my techniques in my spare time.

-Since turning to art full-time I was accepted as a member to the Devon Art Society of Torquay in 2012.
+After turning to art full-time I was accepted as a member to the Devon Art Society of Torquay in 2012.
 Since then I have studied traditional painting techniques building upon the experience of many contemporary artists.

 In 2013 I was presented with the Judges Award at an exhibition in England and in 2015 my name was entered into the German dictionary of artists.
 The Centenary Award for Miniatures followed in 2018 as well as a nomination for the Palm Art Award in 2018 and again in 2019.

 My paintings created in the traditional style can be found in private collections in several countries.
 One of my creations can even be seen as a permanent feature in a museum in Greater London.

 I love painting en plein air but often use my own photographs and my experience together with personal memories to create my impressions of a landscape.
-In 2016 I was invited to paint at the Koekkoek Museum in Cleves creating interpretations of the works of the 19th century Dutch master.
+Since 2016 I receive annual invitations to paint and exhibit at the Koekkoek Museum in Cleves creating interpretations of the works of the 19th century Dutch master.

 I have studied the techniques of Herdin Radtke who used to work with Salvador Dali in his early years.
-I admire the work of artists like Alwyn Crawshaw, Terry Harrison, Alan Kingwell, Paul Talbot-Greaves and many others.
+I admire the work of artists like Alwyn Crawshaw, Alan Kingwell, Gregg Kreutz, Brian Gorst, Vergil Elliot and many others.